hmrc/pizza-tax-frontend-workshop/README.md

 - 01 [create an initial journey model](https://github.com/hmrc/pizza-tax-frontend-workshop/tree/step-01-create-a-journey#readme)
 - **02 [further extend journey model and explore alternatives](https://github.com/hmrc/pizza-tax-frontend-workshop/tree/step-02-extend-journey-model#readme)**

-## Goals
+## Goal

-- Model the "selection from the list" question step.
-- Explore alternative encodings of the journey model
+Elaborate the model and explore alternatives.

+                        ┌─────────┐
+                        │  Start  │
+                        └────┬────┘
+                             │
+                             ▼
+                 HaveYouBeenHungryRecently
+                             │
+                  ┌────no────┴────yes───┐
+                  │                     ▼
+                  │              WhatYouDidToAddressHunger
+                  │                     │
+                  │ ┌──other────────────┴───┐
+                  │ │                       │
+                  ▼ ▼                 HungerSolution
+        DidYouOrderPizzaAnyway        == OrderPizza
+                  │                         │
+                  ├───yes─────────────────┐ │
+                  │                       ▼ ▼
+                  │              HowManyPizzasDidYouOrder
+                  │                         │
+                  no                ┌───L───┴───H────┐
+                  │                 │                ▼
+                  │                 │    AreYouEligibleForSpecialAllowance
+                  │                 │                │
+                  │                 │      ┌──other──┴─ITWorker──┐
+                  │                 │      │                     ▼
+                  │                 │      │              WhatIsYourITRole
+                  │                 │      │                     │
+                  │                 │      │ ┌───────────────────┘
+                  │                 │      │ │
+                  │                 ▼      ▼ ▼
+                  │              QuestionnaireSummary
+                  │                        │
+                  │                        │
+    ┌─────────────▼────────┐    ┌──────────▼─────────────┐
+    │NotEligibleForPizzaTax│    │TaxStatementConfirmation│
+    └──────────────────────┘    └────────────────────────┘

 ## Step 02 - Extend journey model and explore alternatives

-In this step we extend the model by adding additional steps, mainly `WhatYouDidToAddressHunger`, `DidYouOrderPizzaAnyway` and `NotEligibleForPizzaTax`.
+In this step we extend the model by adding new states and transitions.
-We also connect new states to the previous ones by new set of transitions: `submittedWhatYouDidToAddressHunger` and `submittedDidYouOrderPizzaAnyway`.

-In the `PizzaTaxJourneyModelAlt1` we explore an alternative design of the journey model where all answers are explicitly remembered in the `QuestionnaireAnswers` object.
-To make common `answer` field available easily we let states extend the helper trait `HasAnswers`.
+In the `PizzaTaxJourneyModelAlt1` we explore an alternative design of the journey model where all answers are explicitly remembered in the `QuestionnaireAnswers` object in optional fields.
+We let questionaire states extend the helper trait `HasAnswers`.
+To keep questionnaire entity always valid we implement `isValid` method and instead of `goto` we use  `gotoIfValid` to progress to the new state.

-The `HungerSolution` trait and object model enumeration of options.
+The `HungerSolution`, `PizzaAllowance` and `ITRole` traits and objects model enumeration of user input options.

+The `BasicPizzaAllowanceLimits` is an example of parametrising the logic of the journey using an external configuration object.

 ### Things to learn: